 Cut a few bundles of grass a little bit shorter so that you have only the flower head without the stalks.
-Gentle tuck these into the wreath underneath the first bundle of grass.
-This is a bit fidgety but you should be able to tuck the grass bundles through some of the existing wire bindings.
+Gently tuck these into the wreath underneath the first bundle of grass.
+This is a bit fidgety, but you should be able to tuck the grass bundles through some of the existing wire bindings.

 Cut the wire on your grass wreath

 Turn the grass wreath over.
-Now, cut the wire and tuck the end underneath some of the wire bindings and twist to secure.
+Now, cut the wire, tuck the end underneath some of the wire bindings, and twist to secure.